jnozzi/cocoadev.com/markdown/CategorySampleCode.md

-**Implementing General/ClassCategories**
+**Implementing ClassCategories**

-This sample code comes from a mailing list post by Uli Zappe and shows how to implement General/ClassCategories:
+This sample code comes from a mailing list post by Uli Zappe and shows how to implement ClassCategories:

-**General/MySillyStringAddition.h**
+**MySillyStringAddition.h**
 ----

  #import <Foundation/NSString.h>